 Today the freaky miraculous is all relegated to the devil and the demonic.
 If you are seeing people walk on water and rise from the dead you are not advancing spiritually, you are going mad.
 If you expect to find spinning heads and pea soup vomit projectiles ala The Exorcist, even here you will be disappointed.
 There are truly uncanny things that happen in the outer reaches of human psychology but, as far as I know and from all that I have experienced, there are no easy miracles dripping off the fingers of anyone with our shared human nature.
 Not the walk-on-water, fly-in-the-air kind claimed by so many on the fringes of the spirituality marketplace anyway; they are not possible by worshiping a good god or an evil devil.
 There are crazy coincidences, elemental signs if you will, strange things that happen in strange states of consciousness, juxtapositions of awareness of intelligence within and without and a whole host of wonders far beyond what we modern folks are at all prepared to accept.
 One of the imbalances of the Christian inheritance that fed our ecological ignorance is a lack of understanding what the shaman, the saint and the mystic knows.
 Still, if it is the miracle believed in with a childhood naivety that you are looking for all you are going to run into In Search of the Miraculous is a collection of con men, magicians, and fools.

 “When the true King’s murderers are allowed to roam free

 A thousand magicians arise in the land.”

 Jim Morrison, An American Prayer

 This is what the whole package of our cultural mythologies are trying to teach us.
-That the real miracle is real life.
+That the real miracle, the greatest miracle, is real life.